TertiusRoach/development-portfolio_4.00/README.md

 # Keyboard Shortcuts

-//--|🠋 The caret should be in the root scope of the Text Interface 🠈|--// Collapse Sections: Ctrl + K + 0
+//--|🠋 The caret should be in the root scope of the Text Interface 🠈|--//

+> Collapse Sections: Ctrl + K + 0

-//--|🠋 Use this to see the props / callbacks it needs 🠈|--// Select Dropdown: Ctrl + Spacebar
+//--|🠋 Use this to see the props / callbacks it needs 🠈|--//

+> Select Dropdown: Ctrl + Spacebar

-//--|🠋 This opens up automatically on your browser, I think it depends on your settings. 🠈|--// Open Run and Debug: Ctrl + Shift + D & F5
+//--|🠋 This opens up automatically on your browser, I think it depends on your settings. 🠈|--//

+> Open Run and Debug: Ctrl + Shift + D & F5

+# Terminal Commands

+//--|🠋 Starts the testing environment. 🠈|--//

+> npm: launch

+//--|🠋 Compiles project into public. 🠈|--//

+> npm: deploy

 # Design Decoumentation